thierr26/thierr26_personal_notes_sphinx_sources/source/sphinx.rst

   triple: Sphinx; Makefile; default target

 The :code:`make` (without argument) command outputs a help message.
-Substituting the Makefile created by :code:`sphinx-quickstart` by :download:`this one <download/sphinx_makefile_with_html_as_default/Makefile>` causes :code:`make` (without argument) to produce the HTML output.
+Substituting the Makefile created by :code:`sphinx-quickstart` with :download:`this one <download/sphinx_makefile_with_html_as_default/Makefile>` causes :code:`make` (without argument) to produce the HTML output.